leomachadorocha/study-referece/_pages/azure-admin/network/nic.md

 >
 > OBS:
 >
-> In the Portal, we can not create a NIC with a Public IP Address associate with it
+> In the Portal, we can not create a NIC with a Public IP Address associate with it.
 >

 #### ✔ _configure NIC with PowerShell_